tbeddy/improv-vox/README.md

 To use the system:

-1. Run the P.maxpat in Max.
+1. Open P.maxpat (in the ear folder) in Max.
-2. Run the Q.csd in CsoundQt.
+2. Open Q.csd (in the mouth folder) in CsoundQt and press the Run button in the top left corner.
-3. Run the f.py in your terminal with Python.
+3. In the terminal application, run f.py (in the brain folder) with Python: <code> python brain/f.py </code>

-Alteratively, you can run launch_system.py to launch all three components.
-Csound will instead run as a command line program.
+Alteratively, you can run launch_system.py to launch all three components: <code> python launch_system.py </code> Csound will instead run as a command line program.

 I have only tested the system in OS X 10.11.3 El Capitan.
 I expect the Csound component to run fine in Windows or Linux.
 The Python component likely won't run correctly in Windows because it uses a Unix-only library (curses).
 Max is not available in a native Linux version and I expect the fragile web of externals in the component to break in Windows.